xhtai/cartridges/README.md

 There are possible improvements to both the methodology and the code.
 Some of these are:

--   The second pass for removing the firing pin impression results in some valid areas being removed.
-In particular in the NBIDE data set, performance on images 9, 110 and 128 can be improved.
 -   Code speed-ups are possible, especially for steps 4 and 5, which were optimized for MATLAB.
-In particular, inpaint\_nans was translated line by line from [published code by John D'Errico](https://www.mathworks.com/matlabcentral/fileexchange/4551-inpaint-nans), and is extremely slow in R.
+In particular, inpaint\_nans was translated line by line from [published code by John D'Errico](https://www.mathworks.com/matlabcentral/fileexchange/4551-inpaint-nans) (D’Errico 2004), and is extremely slow in R.
 -   Test on more data.

 Credits